parkersruth/parkersruth.github.io/content/_index.md

 Cardiovascular health is among the most important factors for longevity and overall wellbeing.
 I envision a future where affordable wearables can measure continuous changes in important parameters of heart and blood vessel function.
 I'm currently leading a moonshot project designing novel sensors and algorithms for measuring digital biomarkers of cardiovascular health.
-I'm grateful to work with close collaborators in both the School of Medicine and School of Engineering.
 This work is funded by a $200,000 Wu Tsai Human Performance Alliance Seed Grant.
-This project is still in stealth mode.
-In the meantime, some of my prior cardiovascular sensing work is described below.
+While this project remains in stealth mode, my prior work on cardiovascular sensing is described below.

 ### Earbud Physiological Sensing